 Julia grew up in Lexington and, along with her sister Mary E. Britton, received a good education, first in Louisville at Mr. Gibson’s school for colored youths.
 Later she studied music under the instruction of an English woman.
 Julia so skillfully and gracefully performed some of the most complex piano pieces by well-known composers that she, along with her mother, was invited to small concerts or gatherings organized for or by Kentucky’s aristocratic families and friends.
 Many, especially in the Kentucky press, recognized her as the “Wonder of the Age” due to her prodigious talent and knowledge in music.

 In 1869 Julia enrolled in Berea College to study music.
-She graduated in 1874 as the second African American female graduate of Berea College.
-For two years following her graduation, Julia served as Berea’s first African American faculty member.
-She taught music.
+There is no evidence that she graduated from Berea, but she may have served as the first African American faculty member at the college, teaching music.
 In 1872 she moved to Greenville, Mississippi.
 There she continued to teach in school and soon married Sam Wertles, who died the following year due to the yellow fever epidemic.

 Julia Britton actively promoted and created opportunities in education for the black youth of the South.
 In 1883, along with Anna Church, she opened the Liszt-Mullard Club.
 With the creation of this club, she was able to raise money to provide musically gifted black students to study music on a scholarship.
 In 1892, in response to the poor public education that black youth received in Memphis, she founded the Hooks School of Music and the Hooks Cottage School, which mostly provided pre-school and elementary education.
 The Hooks School of Music produced distinguished student musicians such as Sidney Woodward, Nell Hunter, and W.C.
 Handy.
 However, youth were not the only group whom Julia Britton helped.
 In 1891, she was a charter member of the Orphan Home Club and the Colored Old Folks Home, both of which provided accommodation for orphans and elderly African American women.
 She taught and worked on improving public education in the states of Kentucky, Mississippi, and Tennessee for almost twenty-eight years.